Choose the right accounting software for your business

 Reconcile business decisions with your accounting system

-Where do you draw the information that informs your business goals, benchmarks, and other decisions?
+Where do you draw the information to set-up your business goals, benchmarks, and other decisions?
 How do you know the long-term value of any given customer?
 Where do you keep track of costs like cost of goods sold and customer acquisition costs?

 You should be able to point to your accounting system for all of these.

-Instead of siloing information across systems accessed by different teams, choose accounting software that facilitates processes that involve all those teams.
+Instead of siloing information across systems accessed by different teams, choose accounting software that facilitates processes involving all those teams.
 You should all be working from the same set of data to collectively make decisions that drive the business forward.

 How to choose accounting software: 4 things to consider

-Keep these points in mind when choosing accounting software.
+Keep these points in mind when choosing accounting software and considering your different accounting software options.

 1. Choose an open and interconnected solution

-A closed ecosystem should be a red flag when you’re choosing accounting software.
+A closed ecosystem should be a red flag when you’re looking at software companies.
 That means the tool is attempting to do everything on its own — which leads to being mediocre at everything instead of being the best for a single solution.

 Look for accounting software that is open and compatible with a variety of other tools, because you don’t know what your business will require in the future.
-What you need today will likely not be what you need six months from now.
+What you need today will likely not be what you need six months from now, especially if you’re a small business owner or CFO.

 You can check this easily.
 Go on a company’s website to see how many apps they’re compatible with.
-Popular solutions like Xero and QuickBooks, for example, allow integrations with thousands of third-party apps to allow the solution to grow and change with your business.
+Popular solutions like Xero and QuickBooks, for example, allow integrations with thousands of third-party apps to help the solution grow and change with your business.
+Sometimes you can even try out online accounting software for free and see the integration work directly.
+That's the case for Upflow, our receivable management software!

 2. Compliance with local law

-Your accounting solution needs to gather and store information and facilitate reporting in accordance with financial and tax regulations in your country and state.
+Your accounting solution needs to store financial information and facilitate reporting in accordance with financial and tax regulations in your country and state.

 In this case, your accountant is the best person to weigh in on whether certain software meets your requirements, but here are our recommendations for SMBs: